 - Smoking

-- Process: The fish is exposed to smoke in a smoking chamber.
-The type of wood used (e.g., oak, alder, hickory) and the smoking method (hot or cold) are chosen based on the desired flavor and texture.
-Hot smoking typically occurs at temperatures between 65°C and 85°C, while cold smoking is done at temperatures below 30°C.
+- Process: In smoking case, the fish is subjected to smoke in a smoking room.
+Examples of choices agents include type of wood that is used (oak, alder, hickory) and the smoking method; hot smoke or cold smoke.
+Hot smoking is normally carried out at a temperature range of 65°C and 85°C while cold smoking is done at a temperature not exceeding 30°C.

 - Cooling and Packaging